Métis: Métis settlements of Alberta

 The Métis settlements in Alberta are the only recognized land base of Métis in Canada.
 They are represented and governed collectively by a unique Métis government known as the Métis Settlements General Council (MSGC), also known as the "All-Council".
 The MSGC is the provincial, national, and international representative of the Federated Métis Settlements.
 It holds fee simple land title via Letters Patents to 1.25 million acres (5060 km^{2}) of land, making the MSGC the largest land holder in the province, other than the Crown in the Right of Alberta.
 The MSGC is the only recognized Métis Government in Canada with prescribed land, power, and jurisdiction via the Métis Settlements Act.
 (This legislation followed legal suits filed by the Métis Settlements against the Crown in the 1970s).

-The Métis settlements consist of predominantly Indigenous Métis populations native to Northern Alberta – distinct from those of the Red River, the Great Lakes, and other migrant Métis from further east.
+The Métis settlements consist of predominantly Indigenous Métis populations native to Northern Alberta – distinct from those of the Red River.
 However, following the Riel and Dumont resistances some Red-River Métis fled westward, where they married into the contemporary Métis settlement populations during the end of the 19th century and into the early 20th century.
 Historically referred to as the "Nomadic Half-breeds", the Métis of Northern Alberta have a unique history.
 Their fight for land is still evident today with the eight contemporary Métis settlements.

 Following the formal establishment of the Métis settlements, then called Half-Breed Colonies, in the 1930s by a distinct Métis political organization, the Métis populations in Northern Alberta were the only Métis to secure communal Métis lands.
 During renewed Indigenous activism during the 1960s into the 1970s, political organizations were formed or revived among the Métis.
 In Alberta, the Métis settlements united as: The "Alberta Federation of Métis Settlement Associations" in the mid-1970s.
 Today, the Federation is represented by the Métis Settlements General Council.

 During the constitutional talks of 1982, the Métis were recognized as one of the three Aboriginal peoples of Canada, in part by the Federation of Métis Settlements.
 In 1990, the Alberta government, following years of conferences and negotiations between the Federation of Métis Settlements (FMS) and the Crown in the Right of Alberta, restored land titles to the northern Métis communities through the Métis Settlement Act, replacing the Métis Betterment Act.
 Originally, the first Métis settlements in Alberta were called colonies and consisted of: